deco-cx/pronto/README.md

-# Pronto - Prompts with Purpose
+# Pronto - AI-Powered Idea Expansion Platform

-An AI-powered application that transforms simple software ideas into comprehensive, structured development plans.
-Built on the Deco MCP platform with a modern React frontend.
+Transform simple software ideas into comprehensive development plans with AI.
+Built on the Deco MCP platform with a modern React + Tailwind CSS frontend.

-Pronto takes your basic concept (like "I want to analyze my emails and find important ones") and generates detailed, actionable blueprints including architecture, data models, tools, workflows, and implementation phases.
+Pronto takes your basic concept and generates detailed, actionable blueprints including architecture, data models, tools, workflows, and implementation phases - ready to paste into your AI development tool.

 ## 📝 Development History